rkulla/dotfiles/README.md

     $ cp zsh-site-functions/_git "$fpath[1]"

 Search PATH modifications in .zshrc and .zprofile `/PATH=\C` adjust accordingly.

+## bin scripts

+my ~/bin directory is in my PATH and has misc. scripts

+Backup to/fro manually from ~/Dropbox/pf/code/my-bin-dir-scripts/

 ## Vim
 Install MacVim and then install my plugins by cloning vimogen to ~/repos and running